Pekwerike/MadeInLagos/README.md

 # MadeInLagos
-MadeInLagos is an android application that displays a collection of products for a user to buy,
+MadeInLagos is an android application that displays a collection of products for a user to buy.

 ## Architecture
 MadeInLagos was built with the Model View ViewModel (MVVM) architectural pattern.
 MVVM architecture allows the app to utilize the long-term benefits that come with separation of concerns, easier testing for individual components, and emphasis on SOLID principles